manjeetdahiya/manjeetdahiya.github.io/_posts/2019-02-03-markov-chains.md

 A stochastic process describes a random phenomenon over time.
 Random variables are used to model the random phenomenon of a stochastic process, thus, a stochastic process is a sequence of random variables indexed by time.
-Since these random variables the same phenomenon, i.e., the state of the phenomenon, therefore, they share the domain (i.e., the state space) and the range.
+Since these random variables model the same phenomenon, i.e., the state of the phenomenon, therefore, they share the domain (i.e., the state space) and the range.
 The time index could be discrete or continuous, resulting in discrete-time or continuous-time stochastic processes respectively.

-An example of a stochastic process could as simple as flipping of an unbiased coin at every second for a minute.
+An example of a stochastic process could be as simple as flipping of an unbiased coin at every second for a minute.
 We can model it as a sequence of sixty independent and identically distributed (iid) random variables based on Bernoulli distribution with its parameter as 0.5.
-A complex example could be some noise in an electric circuit over time, stock market over time, Brownian motion etc.
+A complex example could be some noise in an electric circuit over time, stock market over time or Brownian motion.

 Formally, a stochastic process is a sequence of random variables
 $X_1$, $X_2$, ... $X_t$ representing the states at time $1, 2, ..., t$.